 NAMS was incorporated on 27 January 2010.
 Previously a non-trading entity, NAMS acquired a 20% shareholding in a general partnership associated with the NAJV A investment during 2013.
 The liquidation process for the general partnership in which NAMS holds an investment in completed on 22 April 2022.
 On 27 September 2022, NAMGS authorised NAMS to make an application to the Registrar of Companies to voluntarily strike off NAMS.
 On 28 December 2022, the strike off notice for NAMS was published in the Companies Registration Office (CRO) Gazette.
-This process is still ongoing.
+This process was completed and NAMS was officially struck off the Companies Register on 3 April 2023.